MiroslavPakanec/MNIST-bayes-classifier/README.md

 2. Place both files in `service/data`
 3. From project root run `run_linux.sh` or `run_windows.bat` depending on your OS

-- Verify service is running at http://localhost:4000
+- Verify api is running at http://localhost:4000
 - Verify client is running at http://localhost:4001

 ### Troubleshoot